 The difference between us and an animal caught in a steel trap is we that have minds capable of finding better solutions.
-We need to stop inadvertently, or as “wannabes”, cooperating with corruption, the disease, that is destroying the dream of a society that work for all.
+We need to stop inadvertently, or as “wannabes”, cooperating with corruption, the disease, that is destroying the dream of a society that can work for all.
 Quit turning on each other.
-Quit buying into the incessant fear being mongered to keep us distracted and paralyzed.
+Quit buying into the incessant fear mongering dispensed to keep us distracted and paralyzed.
 Treat each other right; personally, economically, and in every way.
 Not just within the United States, also internationally.
 Create a culture that doesn’t have to kill and conquer in a misguided attempt at creating international “cooperation”.
 Create a culture that others want to emulate because it works and works well.
 A culture with the organizing principles of human wellbeing, reflecting our mutuality rather than fear and greed.
 Stop blindly following, believing in, the proclamations of those whose goal it is to keep us distracted, disorganized, fearful, and subservient.

 Circulation.
 Everything that keeps humanity alive circulates.
 From what we know at this time, it seems that everything that supports life in the entire universe, circulates.
 What happens when circulation is hampered?
 Stagnation, toxicity, starvation, illness, death.
 Without the proper circulation of the blood within our bodies, our cells will begin dying from starvation of oxygen and life supporting nutrients.
 Then our body as a whole will die.
 Without the circulation of the air and water upon our planet, our planet will lose it’s ability to sustain life.
 Within our cells, if the processes of life, of replenishment of nutrients and the disposal of waste were to stop, the circulation of the materials which sustain our bodies, the cell will die.
 On every level, from the microcosm to the macrocosm, circulation is an absolutely essential feature of the maintenance of life.
 Quite possibly of the existence of the universe itself.